godotengine/godot-docs/getting_started/introduction/external_resources.rst

 These are resources that are completely paid for.

 gamedev.tv_ is on sale.
-The coupon for gamedev.tv_ came from the humble its HumbleBundle_ sale.
+The coupon for gamedev.tv_ came from its HumbleBundle_ sale.
 The HumbleBundle_ sale lasts until May 9, 2024.